afontainec/chinchay-docs/docs/gettingstarted/ejs.md

 ```
 <br/>

-Last, but not least, i  the app.js file, right after these lines:
+Last but not least, in the app.js file, right after these lines:

 ```javascript
 app.use('/', routes);